K7MDL2/KEITHSDR/SDR_RA8875/README.md

     7. Dec 10: Zero out VFO digits according to step size.
 Odd values are rounded down to the nearest step size.
     8. Fixed issue with PAN scroll between -50 and 0.
     9. Default AFGain level to 10.
 Changed defaults to ENC 1, 2 and 3.
 As always, change to suit your perferences and hardware.
+    10. Standardized the Status Icon colors in upper left corner.
+Going with colored backgrounds.

 ## Nov 2022